valiantlynx/kasm/README.md

 simply put its IaC with terraform, config with ansible, monitoring with prometheus-grafana and service-check with uptime-kuma and container management with portainer. it all automated as well
 ## setup
-you need an aws account. in it make an s3 bucket called ´python-development-environment´ it can be anything it just has to match with the one in terraform/provider.tf aws. and lastly access keys, you can get thenm in IAM. just create access key cause we need both the key and the secret
+you need an aws account. in it make an s3 bucket called ´kasm´ it can be anything it just has to match with the one in terraform/provider.tf aws. and lastly access keys, you can get thenm in IAM. just create access key cause we need both the key and the secret
 ![accesskey](assets/image6.png)

-the login stuff. go to (your repository)https://github.com/valiantlynx/python-development-environment/settings/secrets/actions and make these repository secrets if your planing to use azure
+the login stuff. go to (your repository)https://github.com/valiantlynx/kasm/settings/secrets/actions and make these repository secrets if your planing to use azure
 - AWS_ACCESS_KEY = that you copied
 - AWS_SECRET_ACCESS_KEY = the secret you copied